SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * For example for tracking users, each device represents a business asset: if you install a tracker device in each of your trucks, then the tracker device represents the truck inside Cumulocity.

-* For building management, a certain level of assets in the hierarchy represents a business asset: if you have multiple devices deployed in a building to monitor it, then the group object "Building" represents your asset.
+* For building management, a certain level of assets in the hierarchy represents a business asset: if you have multiple devices deployed in a building to monitor it, then the group's object "Building" represents your asset.

 Because of these differences, the Cockpit application does not have a built-in "asset" object.
 Instead, either groups or devices represent your asset, depending on your use case.